 Data Briefs on Aging for Virginia

-Prepared by Weldon Cooper Center for Virginia and each of its 25 Area Agencies on Aging, the data briefs provide information about the population characteristics of older Virginians.
-Each brief includes data on age, gender, race/ethnicity, family and living arrangements, disability and health, access to technology and transportation, and more.
+Prepared by the Weldon Cooper Center, these data briefs and data dashboards provide comprehensive information about the population characteristics of older Virginians for Virginia and each of its 25 Area Agencies on Aging.
+The products include data on age, gender, race/ethnicity, family and living arrangements, disability and health, access to technology and transportation, and more.

-If you have questions about the Virginia State Plan for Aging Services please contact:
+If you have general questions about the Virginia State Plan for Aging Services please contact:

 Charlotte Arbogast